Can You Dry Scoop Creatine

 Can You Dry Scoop Creatine?

-It doesn’t matter whether you’re a bodybuilder, an athlete, a powerlifter, or an average Joe just looking to train a little harder and look a little better, creatine could be the most beneficial supplement that you add to your stack.
+Whether you’re an aspiring bodybuilder, an athlete, a powerlifter, or your everyday Joe trying to train a little harder and look a little better, creatine could be your most effective supplement when added to your stack.
+Creatine is a natural compound that already exists in our bodies but as one of the best and most effective sports supplements you will find out there today.

 What Is Dry Scooping Creatine?

-As mentioned, over the last few years, we’ve seen a sharp increase in the number of people, mainly younger people it has to be said, along with more mature people who should know better, who are dry scooping creatine.
+As I’ve reported here several times over the past few years, we’ve seen a dramatic rise in the number of people — mostly younger, I have to say, but also older people who are old enough to know better — who are dry scooping creatine.

-You then add a scoop to a glass or shaker of water or juice, mix, shake, or blend, and drink.
-It doesn’t get much easier than that, right?
+You mix, shake, or blend a scoop with a glass or shaker of water or juice, then drink.
+It doesn’t get easier than that, right?

 Why?
 We’re not quite sure.